-The purpose of ThreatCA is to provide effective threats information to Threat Analyzer.
 We design a preprocess function on ThreatCA.
-The preprocess function is responsible for transforming the raw detection results to a unified format which can be used by Threat Analyzer for further analysis.
-For each ThreatCA, it is designed specially to understand the raw detection results of the security tool it is attached.
-To release the Threat Analyzer from tedious format details, we present the detection results in a unified format (the format is IDEMF [2]) so that Threat Analyzer can use a uniform interface to deal with all detection results.
+The preprocess function is responsible for transforming the raw detection results to a uniform format which can be used by Threat Analyzer for security analysis purpose.
+For each TreatCA, it is designed specially to understand the raw detection results of the security tool it is attached.
+To release the Threat Analyzer from tedious format details, we present the detection results in a uniform format (the format is IDEMF [2]) so that Threat Analyzer can use the unified interface to deal with all detection results from different sources.
+All the ThreatCAs take different raw detection results and generate the processed detection results in the same format.
+Through this way, we can greatly reduce the workload for Threat Analyzer.
+There are several options for our choices.
+More details about the uniform format content will be given in Section 5.

-Threat Analyzer.
-The preprocessed threat information will be sent to the Threat Analyzer.
-The Threat Analyzer will be analyzing threat information, assessing security situations, and deciding defense responses.
-It is designed as a configurable, adaptable, and extendable module for different protection purposes.
+Threat Analyser.
+The preprocessed threat information will be sent to the Threat Analyser.
+The Threat Analyzer will be analyzing threats, assessing security situations, and deciding defense responses.
+As a key component of SecControl, Threat Analyzer provides strong supports for entire framework to deal with various security threats.
+To deal with various security threats, we are trying to design Threat Analyser a configurable, adaptable, and extendable module for different protection purposes.
 Security engineers are able to adjust defense strategies in Threat Analyzer to practice different security analysis and detection algorithms.
-Analyzing threat information in a large number of detection records is quite complicated, and a lot of algorithms have been proposed [10,12,27].